esriedel/Titanic/README.md

 ![png](output_20_0.png)

 It looks like the very young and very old are more likely to survive but the highest category of age has only one case.
+We create a dummy variable (child) to represent those aged 0.3 to 8.4 years.

 |Age Range | Survived |
 | ------------- | ------------- |